-The default configuration of the TX54 consists of one WAN (WAN1), one or two Wireless WANs (WWAN for single-cellular models, WWAN1 and WWAN2 for dual-cellular models), and one LAN (LAN1).
+The default configuration of the TX64 consists of one WAN (WAN1), two Wireless WANs (WWAN1 and WWAN2), and one LAN (LAN1).
 The WANs are configured to use the following devices:

-- WAN1: WAN/ETH1 Ethernet port - WWAN: WWAN cellular modem (for single cellular models) and WWAN1: WWAN1 cellular modem (for dual-cellular models) - WWAN2: WWAN2 cellular modem (dual-cellular models only).
+- WAN1: WAN/ETH1 Ethernet port

+- WWAN1: WWAN1 cellular modem

+- WWAN2: WWAN2 cellular modem.